pda-freddi/zen-messages/README.md

 The objective was to build a javascipt terminal application that generates a random message output when run.

-I chose the theme of Zen messages that spread inspiration, peace and contemplation topics for a random day of the week.
+I chose the theme of Zen messages that transmit inspiration, peace and contemplation topics for a random day of the week.

 ## Technologies

-- Javascript
 - Node.js *version 16.13.2*
 - Git *version 2.35.1.windows.2*